-I drank that first Bierstadt Lagerhaus Slow Pour Pils two years ago while visiting Denver for the Craft Brewers Conference.
+I drank that first Bierstadt Lagerhaus Slow Pour Pils three years ago while visiting Denver for the Craft Brewers Conference.

-And it’s only now that I’ve finally followed up, discovering how one brewery made Slow Pour Pils and conceptualized the entire slow-pour technique.
+And it’s only last year that I finally followed up, discovering how one brewery made Slow Pour Pils and conceptualized the entire slow-pour technique.

 First, The Difference Between Slow Pour and Slow Pour Pils